 Amplify troubleshooting for social posting issues

-Diagnosis steps and fixes for the most common issues you may encounter while using Amplify to distribute content across social networks.
+Diagnosis steps and fixes for common Amplify publishing issues across social networks.

 Link previews missing on social networks